Sighthound & Pariah Dog Group

-When the first primitive humans crossed the Bering land bridge into North America from Asia, they were accompanied by a primitive form of dogs that resulted from the domestication of southwest Asian wolves in the region of Iraq a few thousand years earlier.
+Several lines of evidence confirm that when the first humans crossed the Bering land bridge into North America from Asia, they were accompanied by primitive dogs that could have resulted from the beginnings of the original domestication of middle eastern wolves thousands of years earlier.

 The Carolina Dog was recognized by the United Kennel Club on January 1, 1995.

-The medium to large, usually upright ears and long, graceful neck are also distinctive and suggest the appearance of a small, versatile and resourceful predator, well adapted to surviving on its own in a natural habitat.
+The medium to large, usually upright ears and long, graceful neck are distinctive features, and suggest the appearance of a medium-sized versatile, and resourceful predator of small game.
 In ideal conditions, a Carolina Dog should appear thin and tight.
 It is not inappropriate, for example, for the ribs to show slightly as in a well-conditioned racing sighthound.
-Individuals that are greatly overweight should be severely penalized.
+Individuals that are greatly overweight or which have a thick stocky build should be penalized.
 The dog is to be shown in a natural condition, with little or no evidence of grooming or scissoring.
 Whiskers are not to be removed.

-A generally shy and suspicious nature is characteristic, but excessive fear and any resistance to examination is not desirable.
+A generally shy and suspicious nature is characteristic of this breed, but excessive fear and resistance to examination is not desirable.
 No individual should be expected to be friendly and outgoing, or to enjoy physical contact with strangers.

 Very Serious Fault: Outward aggression toward humans.

-Viewed from above, the head forms a wide triangle, with the tapering of the muzzle accentuated by the highly-developed jaw muscles.
-The skull tapers to a strong, pointed muzzle.
+Viewed from above, the head forms a triangle, tapering to a strong, pointed muzzle accentuated by the highly developed jaw muscles.
 The stop is slight, but distinct.
 Younger dogs often show fine wrinkling on the forehead, giving a frown effect.

-The skull is strong and impressive.
-It is broad between the ears and moderately rounded, and has ample muscle.
+The skull is refined and consistent with that of a sighthound.
+It is never blocky or thick.
+The skull gives the dog the appearance of a jackal or sighthound.
+It is broad and may be slightly rounded between the ears and has ample muscle with an overall wedge shape.
 There is usually a distinct furrow extending down between the eyes.
 The forehead is slightly rounded.
 There is a prominent occiput.

 The length of the muzzle is approximately equal to the length of the cranial portion of the skull.
+It is elongated, pointed, and well developed, free from throatiness.
 The jaws are powerful, clean and deep.
 The tight-fitting lips are black.

 A full complement of white, well-developed, even teeth meet in a scissors or level bite.